 It is filled with exquisite temples and extraordinary monuments and is home to many thousands of prolific artists and craftsmen and possessing beaches, wildlife sanctuaries, and natural landscape of often-enchanting beauty.

 Odisha has a chequered history of successive rules of different dynasties and assimilation and synthesization of the best of Buddhist, Jain, and Hindu cultures and also Mahima Cult.
-Odisha in past has been known as Odra, Utkala, Kalinga, Tosala or Tosali and Kosala.
-The name “odisha” derived its name from tribal community inhabited the place in ancient times called “odra” who worshipped sun god.
+Odisha in the past has been known as Odra, Utkala, Kalinga, Tosala, or Tosali and Kosala.
+The name “odisha” derived its name from tribal community inhabited the place in ancient times called “odra” who worshipped the sun god.

 The mention of Odisha (Orissa) dates back to 260 BC, the reign of Emperor Ashoka.
 While spreading the boundaries of his kingdom, the emperor reached the gates of the then Kalinga and invoked its king to fight or flee.
 In the absence of her father, the princess of the state took reins and fought bravely with the emperor.
 The war was a true massacre and the bloodshed that took place moved the emperor so much that his killing instinct was capsized.
 A warrior was thence transformed into a great apostle of Buddhism.
 Buddhism followed by Jainism held sway until after the reassertion of Hinduism in the state in 7th century AD.

 The Orissan culture and architecture flourished immensely under the rein of Keshari and Ganga Kings at Odisha (Orissa).
 A number of masterpieces of that golden era still stand today as mute evidence to a glorious past.

 Odisha Custom and Traditions

 Odisha has a unique culture and Odias call it Jagannath Sanskruti as most of them revolve around Lord Jagannath.